UJMetaCatalysis/Chemists-Arduino-Python/README.md

 For 1 and 2, double check the .json file corresponding to your python script.
 Is the serial port named correctly under "port": "COMX" (windows) or "port": "dev/tty/etc"?
 Is the device name and command_id correct?
 The command_id should correspond **exactly** to the id you used in your Arduino sketch e.g., (cmdObj.registerToCommandManager(cmdMng, **"THIS"**)

 For 3, make sure no other programs or scripts are currently using the serial port.
 Unplugging the USB and re-inserting it can help.

+These libraries were authored by the Cronin Group at the University of Glasgow.
+You can find their repositories under the username "croningp"